NivedithaKarthikeyan/LandregistryApp/docs/source/blockchain/readFromSmartContract.rst

 	getBalance();
     });

-This uses async/await functionality and fetch the account balance from smart contract.
+This uses the async/await functionality to fetch the account balance from smart contract.
 First it will identify the account which is selected in MetaMask.
 Then it will call the *balanceOf* function of *MicroToken* smart contract.
 Selected account address will pass as a patameter to this function.